delta-hq/schemas/docs/UPDATES.md

 ## High-level steps

+1. Clone the repository.
-1. Update the `schema.json` file.
+2. Update the `schema.json` file.
-2. Auto-generate the `SCHEMA.md` file.
+3. Auto-generate the `SCHEMA.md` file.
+4. Create a new branch and make a Pull Request.
-3. Request a review and merge.
+5. Request a review and merge.

 ### Schema JSON